Table of Contents

 The International Symposium on Space Terahertz Technology is an annual conference begun in 1990 then sponsored by the National Aeronautics and Space Administration's (NASA) Office of Aeronautics and Space Technology and originally hosted by the University of Michigan.
 The Symposium participants gather to discuss research relevant to the generation, detection, and use of terahertz radiation.

 This site is a joint venture between the Center for Space Terahertz Technology at the University of Michigan and the National Radio Astronomy Observatory (NRAO) Library took over this responsibility in 2009.
 The Center for Space Terahertz was formerly one of the Space Technology University Programs affiliated with NASA and continues as a research effort into terahertz technology today.
 The NRAO is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.

 Proceedings on the Web

 The effort to post these proceedings on the Internet was initially undertaken by Dr. Jack East, a faculty member of the University of Michigan College of Engineering's Electrical Engineering and Computer Science Department.
 Prior to 2000, the Proceedings were published as a bound, printed item.
 In 2000, CD-ROMs were distributed.
 Since 2006, the hosting institution has made digital Proceedings available online.
 This site it intended to bring all these formats together in one digital interface with enhanced search capabilities.
 Searchable abstract content is limitted to either the Abstract, the first paragraph or the first 1000 characters, whichever is shortest.
 These pages will follow the general NRAO Library editorial conventions.

 A sincere thanks goes to Anthony Kerr of the NRAO for his technical expertise and consultation.
 NRAO has maintained a vested interest in terahertz research, especially as it applies to astronomy.
 The NRAO provides hosting for this site and the NRAO Library provides web administration for these Proceedings.
-Additional thanks are owed to Ron DuPlain, NRAO software engineer, who has been an invaluable partner in developing enhanced search capabilities for this site.
+Additional thanks are owed to the NRAO software engineers who were invaluable partners in developing enhanced search capabilities for this site.